cloudfoundry-incubator/kubo-deployment/docs/user-guide/platforms/gcp/paving.md

     export prefix=my-kubo # This prefix should be unique for every install
     ```

-1. Configure the following environment variables:
+1. Configure the environment variables that will be used in this guide:

     ```bash
     export project_id=$(gcloud config get-value project)